CDAT/vcdat/docs/html/_sources/dev_developing_vcdat.rst.txt

         };
     },

+*Remember, an action is really just an object*

 When ``dispatch()`` is called with an action.
 Every reducer is given the action for processing.
 In this case, only the `Spreadhseet model <https://github.com/CDAT/vcdat/blob/master/frontend/src/js/models/Spreadsheet.js>`__ will make any changes to the store.
 This is because each reducer looks at the ``type`` of the action and compares that with the types that it handles